 Indicators will always be imperfect; the level of effort and cost needed for collecting more precise data is important to understand and should be weighed against the benefit of this increased precision.

-With the exception of Statewide Programs, not all Indicators will represent the entire state since reporting is often PA-specific.
+With the exception of Statewide Programs, not all Indicators will represent the entire State of California since reporting is often PA-specific.
 Additional analysis is required to determine if PA-specific programs should be rolled up to the State level.

 There is variability in the type of data available, collected, and reported by PA, program, and segment.